 How many people get the flu each year?

 In the United States, flu season (the time when most people get the flu) is in the fall and winter (CDC, 2020).
 The number of people affected is different each year, depending on infection control practices, how many people get the flu vaccine, how effective that year’s flu vaccine is, and other factors.
-In the 2018–2019 flu season, the CDC estimates that 35.5 million people in the US had the flu and that 16.5 million (about half—46%) of them had to see a doctor for the flu (CDC, 2020).
+In the 2019–2020 flu season, the CDC estimates that 38 million people in the US had the flu and that 18 million (about half—47%) of them had to see a doctor for the flu (CDC, 2020).

 How many people die from the flu each year

-While overall mortality rate (how many people die from the disease as a percentage of how many that got the disease) is a rough indicator of how deadly the flu is, it is important to remember that the risk of severe illness depends on many factors, like age and how sick the person is at baseline (i.e. if they have any chronic illnesses).
+While overall mortality rate (the percentage of people who had the disease that died from it) is a rough indicator of how deadly the flu is, it is important to remember that the risk of severe illness depends on many factors, like age and how sick the person is at baseline (i.e. if they have any chronic illnesses).

 How effective is handwashing in preventing the flu?

 According to the CDC, the single best way to prevent flu is to get a flu vaccine every year.
-Good health and hygiene, such as washing hands and covering a cough or sneeze, can also help prevent germs, including viruses like influenza, from spreading.
-The exact effect size of handwashing specifically for preventing flu transmission in the community is not currently known.
-However, because of its proven effectiveness in other settings (and lack of evidence showing that it doesn’t work), hand washing remains an important strong recommendation in preventing the spread of the flu (Moncion, 2019).
-In a study of 1,201 people (407 with influenza and 794 of their household contacts), hand hygiene helped reduce transmission of influenza among household contacts but only when implemented within 36 hours of the person showing symptoms (Cowling, 2009).
+Good hygiene, such as washing hands and covering a cough or sneeze, can also help prevent viruses like influenza from spreading.
+It’s hard to tell exactly how much handwashing prevents flu transmission in the community.
+However, because of its proven effectiveness in other settings, handwashing remains an important strong recommendation in preventing the spread of the flu (Moncion, 2019).
+In a study of over 1200 people, hand hygiene helped reduce transmission of influenza among household contacts when implemented within 36 hours of the person showing symptoms (Cowling, 2009).

 The best practices for washing hands are (CDC, 2020):